Many types of medical-grade aesthetics treatments can lead to confusion. That is often the case for Fractionated Laser Therapy and IPL.

 Interested in learning if Fractionated Laser Therapy or IPL treatment could be right for you?
 The medically-trained team at Mint & Needle will work with you to evaluate your skin type and goals to see if you could be a candidate for this treatment..

-Book a Virtual Visit to discuss your skin concerns and learn more about available treatment types today.
+Book a consultation at our Middletown, DE office to discuss your skin concerns and learn more about available treatment types today.